 Inflammatory or autoimmune conditions can also cause fevers, such as Crohn’s disease and ulcerative colitis; periarteritis nodosa or vasculitis; arthritis and connective tissue conditions, such as systemic lupus erythematosus and rheumatoid arthritis.

 Fevers may also be a sign of thrombophlebitis or blood clots and react to some antibiotics, seizure medicines and antihistamines.

 The leading cause of fever in children is infections.
 Most infections are viral and include upper respiratory infections, colds and common infectious childhood illnesses, like chickenpox.
 Incidentally, chickenpox can cause shingles in adults. (x)

 Some bacterial infections may require special treatment.
 They include some throat and ear infections, blood infections, urinary tract infections, meningitis and pneumonia.
 The bacterial infection known as streptococcus can also cause a severe sore throat along with a fever.
 Moreover, physicians should observe this infection as it may lead to heart damage or rheumatic fever. (x)

 You can easily spot a fever with these indications.
 When your temperature rises over its normal range of 37°C (98.6°F), it shows a fever.
 Depending on the cause of the fever, symptoms can include:

 - General weakness

 - Chills and shivering

-Children between the ages of six months and five years may experience febrile seizures.
-These types of seizures tend to reoccur in around 40 percent of children who have experienced them before (x).
+Febrile seizures and convulsions can occur with your children between the ages of six months and five years, which happens because of a high fever.
+These types of episodes tend to recur in around 40 percent of children who have experienced them before. (x)